-- i.
-An evacuation shelter - ii.
-Other safe places (safe houses of relatives or friends, inns, etc.)
+- An evacuation shelter - ii.
+Safe houses of relatives or friends, inns, etc.

-Further, when you check a hazard map, etc. and can determine that the following three conditions are met yourself, it may be possible to stay indoors and ensure safety:
+Further, when you check a hazard map, etc. and can determine by yourself that the following three conditions are met, it may be possible to stay indoors and ensure safety:

-- i.
-Not in the zone where there is a risk of house collapse or destruction due to a flood (possible flood area causing house collapse, etc.) - ii.
-Living in a high building without danger of flooding - iii.
-Endurable until the flood subsides with a stock of enough water and food
+- Not in the zone where there is a risk of house collapse or destruction due to a flood (possible flood area causing house collapse, etc.) - Living in a high building without danger of flooding ii. - Endurable until the flood subsides with a stock of enough water and food